General Motors Summer Job

 • Molded plastic body panels.
 To save weight, eliminate the cost of painting, eliminate the possibility of the panel rusting.

-• Removable center console with radio, TV and refrigerated cooler, for picnics or visits to the beach.
+• Removable center console with radio/TV and refrigerated cooler.
 When the cooler is returned to the vehicle, it makes electrical contact to recharge its own battery, and connects to the vehicle’s speakers.
 The TV faces the rear-seat passengers.

 • Headphone wiring is molded into the wall panels.

-• Air conditioning ducts are molded into the foamed plastic walls, with vents placed as necessary for rear-seat passengers.
+• Air conditioning ducts are molded into the foamed plastic walls.

-• Front passenger seat can be turned to the rear to attend to the children.
+• Front passenger seat can be flipped to the rear.

 • No interior handle for rear hatch, so that children cannot accidentally open it.